makerdao/developer.makerdao.com/dai/1/index.md

 Dai 1.0 (beta) is a stable coin implemented as an ERC20 token on the Ethereum blockchain.
-Designed to maintain 1:1 parity with the US Dollar its value is backed by collateral (`ether` in Dai 1.0) which is locked up in a smart contract ,the Maker collateral vault.
+Designed to maintain 1:1 parity with the US Dollar its value is backed by collateral (`ether` in Dai 1.0) which is locked up in a smart contract, the Maker collateral vault.

+Dai has adopted the unicode diamond as its symbolic representation:

+◈ 100 dai

+The name Dai is derived from the chinese character 貸, meaning _to lend or provide capital for a loan_ - learn more about the rational behind the name [here](https://www.reddit.com/r/MakerDAO/comments/5q98b1/貸_dai/).

 ### Dai lifecycle